kernel-sanders/nsec2020-hack-the-time/README.md

 1. We have no way of seeing the output of the command as it is local to the server
 2. We can pass arbitrary strings to `bash -c echo ` with lots of restrictions

-We know we are working with a webserver, and its a safe bet to guess it is serving static files from somewhere.
+We know we are working with a webserver, and it's a safe bet to guess it is serving static files from somewhere.
 This could be the same directory as the `time_server` binary, or perhaps `/var/www/html`.
 If you've cloned the repository where this writeup lives you have the answer already, but assume you don't know.
 We have the binary, let's work through how to figure it out.
 We notice that running `./time_server` locally fails to return any HTML and panics.

 ```bash
 $ ./time_server